paperless-ngx/paperless-ngx/docs/api.md

 - `document_type`: Similar to correspondent.
 - `tags`: Similar to correspondent.
 Specify this multiple times to have multiple tags added to the document.
+- `owner`: An optional user ID to set as the owner.

 The endpoint will immediately return "OK" if the document consumption process was started successfully.
 No additional status information about